perl-5.36.0

 引数が裸の単語の場合、require がどのようにファイルを 探すかを理解してください; 水面下でちょっとした追加の機能があります。 require が拡張子 .pm のファイルを探す前に、まず 拡張子 .pmc を持つファイルを探します。 このファイルが見つかると、このファイルが拡張子 .pm の代わりに 読み込まれます。 これは明示的な require "Foo/Bar.pm"; 形式と require Foo::Bar; 形式の 両方に適用されます。

-You can also insert hooks into the import facility by putting Perl code directly into the @INC array.
-There are three forms of hooks: subroutine references, array references, and blessed objects.
+You can also insert hooks into the import facility by putting Perl coderefs or objects directly into the @INC array.
+There are two types of hooks, INC filters, and INCDIR hooks, and there are three forms of representing a hook: subroutine references, array references, and blessed objects.

 Subroutine references are the simplest case.
-When the inclusion system walks through @INC and encounters a subroutine, this subroutine gets called with two parameters, the first a reference to itself, and the second the name of the file to be included (e.g., Foo/Bar.pm).
+When the inclusion system walks through @INC and encounters a subroutine, unless this subroutine is blessed and supports an INCDIR hook this subroutine will be assumed to be an INC hook will be called with two parameters, the first a reference to itself, and the second the name of the file to be included (e.g., Foo/Bar.pm).
 The subroutine should return either nothing or else a list of up to four values in the following order:

-サブルーチンへのリファレンスは一番単純な場合です。 インクルード機能が @INC を走査してサブルーチンに 出会った場合、このサブルーチンは二つの引数と共に呼び出されます; 一つ目は自身へのリファレンス、二つ目はインクルードされるファイル名 (Foo/Bar.pm など)です。 サブルーチンは何も返さないか、以下の順で最大四つの値のリストを返します。
+サブルーチンへのリファレンスは一番単純な場合です。 インクルード機能が @INC を走査してサブルーチンに 出会った場合、 このサブルーチンが bless されていて INCDIR フックに対応していない限り、 このサブルーチンは二つの引数と共に呼び出される INC フックであると 仮定されます; 一つ目は自身へのリファレンス、二つ目はインクルードされるファイル名 (Foo/Bar.pm など)です。 サブルーチンは何も返さないか、以下の順で最大四つの値のリストを返します。

 1. A reference to a scalar, containing any initial source code to prepend to the file or generator output.